isomerpages/moe-tampinespri/index.md

           date: 09 September 2024
           announcement: Dear Parents,  Please refer to the link below for the September memo to parents.
           link_text: Click here for more...
           link_url: /for-parents/letters-to-parents-2024/
+        - title: October 2024 Memo to Parents
+          date: 02 October 2024
+          announcement: Dear Parents,  Please refer to the link below for the October memo to parents.
+          link_text: Click here for more...
+          link_url: /for-parents/letters-to-parents-2024/
   - textcards: